Setting up a professional spray tan business

 - Extractor fan – this has the best extraction in my opinion:

 I set up a mobile spray tanning business at first and to be honest it was the easiest part of my career, but you are limited in what you earn, but it is good money all the same.

-I usually started at 4pm and worked till 9.30pm so that’s roughly 5 clients per night @ £20 equaling £100 per evening.
-Wednesday, Thursday an Friday were the most popular days so you could easily earn at least £1200 a month once you get busy.
+I usually started at 4 pm and worked till 9.30 pm so that’s roughly 5 clients per night @ £20 equaling £100 per evening.
+Wednesday, Thursday and Friday were the most popular days so you could easily earn at least £1200 a month once you get busy.

 Quick business tips for mobile spray tanners

-- Organise your clients by region to save petrol and keep you petrol receipts
+- Organise your clients by region to save petrol and keep your petrol receipts

 - Don’t buy a tent in any other colour apart from black – it will look very dirty after each person if you don’t

-- Get your client to step out of the tent to dry with your machine so you can start packing away to leave for your next client (“Can I give you this drier while I take down my tent” always drops that hint that your in a hurry!”)
+- Get your client to step out of the tent to dry with your machine so you can start packing away to leave for your next client (“Can I give you this drier while I take down my tent” always drops that hint that you are in a hurry!”)

 - Try to set up while chatting as you can lose track of time and be late for your next client